sumin1457/ForestOS/docs/key_architectural_decision.md

 `balances_to` edges returns the actual resolved state at each step, not just the name of the problem being solved.
-This is what `physiological_self_resolution.rq` and `physio_vs_patho_divergence.rq` depend on: without `balances_to` pointing at a result node, there would be nothing on the Physiological-state instance to compare against the Pathological-state instance's absence of resolution.
+This is what `physiological_self_resolution.rq` and `physio_vs_patho_divergence.rq` depend on: without `balances_to` pointing at a result node, it would be impossible to compare the pathological resolution node against the Pathological-state instance.

 ### System_Regulation_Logic — `feedbacks`, `switches_on`, `switches_off`
-`switches_on`/`switches_off` links Regulatory switch and Sensor. `feedbacks` is separate — it represents the closed-loop signal from an Effector back to its originating Regulatory_Switch, and is what makes negative/positive feedback chains queryable directly, e.g.
+`switches_on`/`switches_off` links Regulatory switch and Sensor. `feedbacks` is separate — it represents the closed-loop signal from an Effector back to its originating Regulatory_Switch, and is what makes negative/positive feedback chains queryable directly in the homeostatic state, e.g.
 `LDL_Receptor_Low --feedbacks--> Cholesterol_ER_Low_instance`.
-Most
-useful for showing Homeostatic states specifically, since a functioning feedback edge is close to the definition of a closed loop.

 ### Clinical_Logic
 Bridges `Clinical_Framing` (the disease label) to `Biomedical_Layer`